Career Center Team

 Emily Liu, Director and Manager of Diversity & Inclusion

-Emily Liu advises students and creates professional development programming.
-As the office’s Manager of Diversity & Inclusion, Emily also develops and oversees the Career Center’s diversity and inclusion initiatives, goals, and programs.
-She is the office’s dedicated liaison to Emory Law’s affinity groups, legal employers, and professional affinity groups/bar associations.
-Prior to joining Emory Law's Career Center, Emily practiced as a real estate associate in the New York office of Skadden, Arps, Slate, Meagher & Flom LLP.
-Through Skadden's pro bono program, Emily externed at The Legal Aid Society where she represented clients in the Civil Practice's Harlem Community Law Office in a variety of matters.
-She also volunteered at Brooklyn Family Defense Project where she provided representation to low income parents in child welfare cases in Brooklyn Family Court.
-Emily received a BA from Ithaca College and a JD from the University of Michigan Law School.
+Emily Liu is a career advisor.
+As the Career Center’s first Manager of Diversity & Inclusion, Emily also oversees the office’s career-related diversity and inclusion programs.
+Prior to joining Emory Law's Career Center, Emily practiced as a real estate associate in the New York office of Skadden, Arps, Slate, Meagher & Flom LLP, where she was an active member of the Asian American Attorney Affinity Group.
+Emily has also served as an attorney extern at The Legal Aid Society’s Harlem Community Law Office and as a volunteer attorney at the Brooklyn Family Defense Project.
+Emily received a BA from Ithaca College, summa cum laude, and a JD from the University of Michigan Law School, cum laude.

 Lori Garrett, Associate Director